E-commerce Website Redesign

 New Visual Identity: Bringing Knobs to Life Online

-With the structure and information architecture in place, it was time to translate Knobs’ essence into a bold and approachable visual language.
 The big question: How could I bring the playful, colorful energy of the in-store experience, and meet Michael West’s need for clarity and style, into a visually engaging, user-friendly digital space?

-With the structure and information architecture in place, it was time to translate Knobs’ essence into a bold and approachable visual language.
 The big question: How could I bring the playful, colorful energy of the in-store experience, and meet Michael West’s need for clarity and style, into a visually engaging, user-friendly digital space?

 The Final Design

-After rounds of research, testing, sketching, and visual exploration, it was finally time to bring Knobs to life through a high-fidelity prototype.
 This was where everything- Michael’s journey, the refined navigation, the curated categories, and the bold visual identity- came together in one seamless, interactive experience.

-After rounds of research, testing, sketching, and visual exploration, it was finally time to bring Knobs to life through a high-fidelity prototype.
 This was where everything- Michael’s journey, the refined navigation, the curated categories, and the bold visual identity- came together in one seamless, interactive experience.

-My goal was to create a design that felt authentic to Knobs—playful, stylish, and unapologetically expressive—while still being user-friendly and easy to navigate.
+My goal was to create a design that felt authentic to Knobs; playful, stylish, and unapologetically expressive; while still being user-friendly and easy to navigate.

-My goal was to create a design that felt authentic to Knobs—playful, stylish, and unapologetically expressive—while still being user-friendly and easy to navigate.
+My goal was to create a design that felt authentic to Knobs; playful, stylish, and unapologetically expressive; while still being user-friendly and easy to navigate.

 Product Success